-Australians who engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), should seek professional advice prior to travel and ensure they are aware of their rights and responsibilities.
+Seek professional advice on local legal matters, particularly with regard to family law (divorce, child custody and child support).
+Be aware of your rights and responsibilities.

-The United Nations Security Council has imposed sanctions against Somalia, including an arms embargo.
-It is illegal under Australian law to provide any support related to military activities to any armed group in Somalia, without authorisation from the Australian Government.
-This includes engaging in fighting, funding, training or recruiting someone to fight and supplying or funding weapons or military equipment.
+- providing any support related to military activities to any armed group in Somalia, without authorisation from the Australian Government – this includes engaging in fighting, funding, training or recruiting someone to fight, and supplying or funding weapons or military equipment.

 Standards of dress and behaviour in Somalia are very conservative.
 Take care not to offend.
 If in doubt, seek local advice.